The 16 best smartphones of 2015: What's the best smartphone you can buy?

 Price when reviewed: 32GB, £600 inc VAT

-The highlight, however, is the improved camera, which now boasts optical image stabilisation and a wide f/1.9 aperture for stunning image capture in all conditions.
+The highlight, however, is the phone's improved camera, which boasts optical image stabilisation and a wide f/1.9 aperture, allied with fast, phase-detect autofocus, for stunning image capture in all conditions.

 Price when reviewed: £530 inc VAT (for the plastic-backed edition)